nasa-jpl/ION-DTN/gh-pages/docs/ION-Shutdown-Guide.md

 #### killm Script

 `killm` is the overall script used to ensure a clean start by wiping out all prior ION instances.
-It deploys `ionexit` first for graceful shutdown, then cleans up any remaining processes and IPC resources.
+It deploys `ionexit` first for graceful shutdown, then unconditionally runs SIGTERM/SIGKILL to catch any stragglers, and finally cleans up all IPC resources.
 The long-term plan is to transition `killm` into a backup script for clearing ION in abnormal situations, with `ionexit` serving as the primary graceful shutdown command for most purposes.

 **Usage:**
 ```bash